 Student Commission Member

-Students chosen for an interview will be notified on Friday May 1, 2020 to confirm a time and student interviews will be held on Friday, May 15, 2020.
+The 2020 Student Application and Agreement to Serve is now closed.
+Students chosen for an interview will be notified on Wednesday May 6, 2020 to confirm a time and student interviews will be held on Friday, May 15, 2020.
 No alternative interview dates will be offered.

 Faculty Commission Member